-As pastor of a church that is loaded with what I call Seasoned Saints.
-A Seasoned Saint is a Christian over 65, and I have a lot of them, and oh yes I am one of them too.
+I pastor of a church that is loaded with what I call Seasoned Saints (a believer over the age of 65), and I have a lot of them, and oh yes, I am one of them too.

-I wrote a sermon four years ago that I have never preached.
-The title of the sermon is "You're Never Too Old To Be Used By God" I will preach this sermon one day when the Holy Spirit says that the time is right.
+I wrote and prepared a sermon five years ago that I have never preached.
+The title of the sermon is "You're Never Too Old to Be Used by God".
+I will preach this sermon one day when the Holy Spirit says that the time is right.

 Most of us here today are what a good friend of mine calls “Seasoned Saints”.
-Those are people over 50 years old.
-Some of us here today, including me are way over 50 so maybe I should call us super seasoned Saints.
+Those are people over 65 years old.
+Some of us here today, including me, are way over 50 so maybe I should call us Super Seasoned Saints.

-There is something which everybody wants and yet almost everyone fears: growing old.
+There is something which everybody wants and yet almost everyone fears, and that is growing old.
 Old age has many frightening aspects: an aging body which is more susceptible to illness; declining strength; feelings of uselessness (especially after retirement); the loss of friends and loved ones through death; the reality of one’s own death drawing nearer; loneliness; feelings of alienation from one’s children and grandchildren, who are busy with other interests and pursuits; and, very often, financial concerns due to dwindling income.

 Today about one out of every five people in the United States is over 65 and one out of every ten over 80.
-One time Bob Hope said, "You know you're old when the candles cost more than the cake."
+Bob Hope (Seasoned Saints will remember him) said, "You know you're old when the candles cost more than the cake."
 And Agatha Christie, the novelist, wrote on one occasion that she married an archaeologist.
 And someone asked, “Why would you marry an archaeologist?” to which she replied, "Because the older I get the more he'll appreciate me."

 Western society often idolizes youth and marginalizes the elderly.
 In 2019, people in the United States spent over 53 billion dollars on anti-aging products.
 This reflects widespread anxiety about growing older.
 We fear the loss of significant work, the deterioration of our health, and the ability to be heard and valued.